 Get a jump start on college or your career

 Dual-credit courses allow students to not only earn high school credits but college credit, as well.

 With practicum courses, students gain industry experience through labs that simulate real work environments.
 Some practicum courses also offer external internships.

 Certifications and licenses give students the opportunity to start a career after graduation or to earn additional college credit.

 If you want to take classes at GRCTC, you don’t have to change schools.
 Students stay at their home campuses and travel to the center for two class periods on either A day or B day.

 JA BizTown® Program

 JA BizTown is a 10,000 square foot kid-sized city within the Gilbreath-Reed Career and Technical Center.
 Several weeks of classroom learning culminates in a daylong visit to this fully interactive simulated free market where students become adults for a day.
-By working in one of 14 JA BizTown stores, GISD sixth-graders will learn what it takes to run a successful business, manage a checking account and work as a team.
-Through daily lessons, hands-on activities, and active participation in this simulated community, they will also develop a strong understanding of the relationship between what they learn in school and their successful participation in a global economy.
+By working in one of 14 JA BizTown stores, GISD sixth-graders learn what it takes to run a successful business, manage a checking account and work as a team.
+Through daily lessons, hands-on activities, and active participation in this simulated community, students develop a strong understanding of the relationship between what they learn in school and their successful participation in a global economy.

 Visit the JA BizTown web page to find out more.